12 best income generating assets for passive income UK – Updated September 2022

 Investing in income generating assets is one way to change the game not just for yourself, but for those that will follow you.

-Now that we know why this is important, let us dive in and explore 7 best income generating assets for passive income today.
+Now that we know why this is important, let us dive in and explore the 12 best income-generating assets for passive income today.

 More importantly, I’d like you to understand exactly how they work to do the heavy lifting for you.